learn-co-curriculum/phase-0-pac-3-what-is-a-test-lab/README.md

 Once you've got all the tests passing, it's time to push your completed code up to GitHub and submit it to Canvas using CodeGrade.
-We'll do a quick review of how to do that below, but you may want to review the full process in the [Complete Your First Software Engineering Assignment][completing] lesson.
+We'll do a quick review of how to do that below, but you may want to review the full process in the [Complete Your First Software Engineering Assignment][complete-assignment] lesson.
 You'll be going through this process for every lab you do in this program!

 [complete-assignment]: https://github.com/learn-co-curriculum/phase-0-completing-assignments-codegrade